 It will be very normal to feel numbness and a change in skin sensation following chin augmentation surgery.
 As the implant gets used to its new habitat, nearby tissue and jaw line structures will also get used to having it there.
 Several weeks after surgery, this heightened sensation will begin to subside and, over time, normal sensitivity will gradually reappear.
 It may take up to a full year for patients to regain full sensitivity.

-Scarring is very minimal with chin augmentation surgery because the incision is placed either on the inside of the mouth, where it is completely hidden, or it is made under the chin.
+Scarring is very minimal with chin augmentation surgery because the incision is placed either on the inside of the mouth, where it is completely hidden, or it is made under the chin or below the chin hidden in the chin crease.
 Even the incision done under the chin will be mostly concealed or hard to see during social situations.

 What About Genioplasty?

 In addition to chin augmentation with implants, some individuals may be suitable candidates for genioplasty.
 This is a procedure that reshapes the chin by surgically repositioning the chin bone.
 This procedure is more complex than implants alone and is sometimes considered a reconstructive surgery.
 In some cases, genioplasty will be done in combination with neck liposuction and chin implants.